Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

 Changelog
 ~~~~~~~~~

+v0.5.0:
+- Added an option to prettify modified 2da tables
+- Added a solution for multiclass kits to allow ability names with more than 7 characters
+- Fixed a multiclass kit related issue when using the base_class/clab_path pair of parameters

 v0.4.0:
 - Added option to specify multiple clab paths for multiclass kits
 - Added multiclass kit installation to example mod